stas727/gitleaks/README.md

 ## Integrate

-You need to add in your pre commit
+You need to add in your pre commit code below.
-File must be in .git/hooks/pre-commit
+You "pre commit file" must be in .git/hooks/pre-commit.
-If not, there must be a sample file (pre-commit.sample) After you need to add this in pre-commit file :
+If not, there must be a sample file (pre-commit.sample).
+After add this:

 ```console
 getleaks_check () {